MicrosoftDocs/windows-itpro-docs/windows/keep-secure/deny-access-to-this-computer-from-the-network.md

 ---
 title: Deny access to this computer from the network (Windows 10)
-description: Describes the best practices, location, values, policy management, and security considerations for the Deny access to this computer from the network security policy setting. ms.assetid: 935e9f89-951b-4163-b186-fc325682bb0b ms.prod: W10 ms.mktglfcycl: deploy
+description: Describes the best practices location values policy management and security considerations for the Deny access to this computer from the network security policy setting.
+MSHAttr: PreferredLib /library
+ms.assetid: 935e9f89-951b-4163-b186-fc325682bb0b
+ms.prod: W10
+ms.mktglfcycl: deploy